Intro:

 In consequence, the index page of the

-been re-published to include a clarification re the affect of the passing of
+re-published to include a clarification re the affect of the passing of the

-the Amnesty and Immunity Bill by Dail and Seanad Eireann, and its signing
+Amnesty and Immunity Bill by Dail and Seanad Eireann, and its signing into

-into Irish Law on the 14 May 2013 by the President of Ireland along with
+Irish Law on the 14 May 2013 by the President of Ireland along with other

-persons subject to Irish military law, an Irish military court has sole
+With regard to persons subject to Irish military law, an Irish military

-jurisdiction to adjudicate on members of the Irish defence forces accused of
+court has sole jurisdiction to adjudicate on members of the Irish defence

 court-martial/military tribunal has sole jurisdiction to award punishments